Green0318/g.solana-pro/README.md

 ## Tests
 The tests are written using mocha which is typical for anchor.
 These tests directly test uploading a track and updating a track.
 To update the track we first need to get the uploaded track so it implicitly tests that as well.
+We also test updating a track with a different signer and it fails.
 To run tests run:
 `anchor test`